Lesbian feminism: National Organization for Women (USA)

 Lesbians have been active in the mainstream American feminist movement.
 The first time lesbian concerns were introduced into the National Organization for Women (NOW) was in 1969, when Ivy Bottini, an open lesbian who was then president of the New York chapter of NOW, held a public forum titled "Is Lesbianism a Feminist Issue?".
 However, NOW president Betty Friedan was against lesbian participation in the movement.
 In 1969, she referred to growing lesbian visibility as a "lavender menace" and fired openly lesbian newsletter editor Rita Mae Brown, and in 1970, she engineered the expulsion of lesbians, including Ivy Bottini, from NOW's New York chapter.
 In response, on the first evening, when four hundred feminists were assembled in the auditorium at the 1970 Congress to Unite Women, a group of twenty women wearing T-shirts that read "Lavender Menace" came to the front of the room and faced the audience.
 One of the women then read the group's declaration, The Woman-Identified Woman, the first major lesbian feminist statement.
 The group, who later named themselves "Radicalesbians", were among the first to challenge the heterosexism of heterosexual feminists and to describe lesbian experience in positive terms.
 In 1971, NOW passed a resolution that proclaimed "a woman's right to her own person includes the right to define and express her own sexuality and to choose her own lifestyle", as well as a conference resolution stating that forcing lesbian mothers to stay in marriages or to live a secret existence in an effort to keep their children was unjust.
 That year, NOW also committed to offering legal and moral support in a test case involving child custody rights of lesbian mothers.
 In 1973, the NOW Task Force on Sexuality and Lesbianism was established.

-Del Martin was the first open lesbian elected to NOW, and Del Martin and Phyllis Lyon were the first lesbian couple to join the organization.
+In 1967, Del Martin and Phyllis Lyon were the first lesbian couple to join NOW.
+Martin was the first open lesbian elected by the organization.